Skip to main content

 Major Trails And Attractions

 The Dorsale dei Nebrodi ridge trail traverses the park's highest ground through beech forests and alpine meadows with views to Etna and the Aeolian Islands.
-The Lago Biviere, Sicily's highest natural lake at 1,278 meters, provides a unique montane wetland experience.
-The free-ranging Nebrodi black pigs encountered along forest trails create memorable wildlife viewing.
+The Lago Biviere di Cesarò, Sicily's largest natural mountain lake at approximately 1,278 meters elevation, provides a unique montane wetland experience.
+The free-ranging Nebrodi black pigs and Sanfratellano horses encountered along forest trails create memorable wildlife viewing.
 Medieval hill towns including Cesarò, San Fratello, and Troina offer cultural exploration.
 The autumn mushroom season draws foragers to the forests.
 Traditional cheese-making demonstrations at mountain farms provide cultural experiences.
+[1]

 Visitor Facilities And Travel